The Royal Temple

-The first Kumbhabhishekam of the Kailasanathar Kovil was performed by Cinkai Ariyan Cekaracacekaran and he used it as his private shrine, were he worshipped day and night.
+The first Kumbhabhishekam of the Kailasanathar Kovil was performed by Cinkai Ariyan Cekaracacekaran (I) and he used it as his private shrine, were he worshipped day and night.
 From generation to generation Arya Cakravartti, Kings of Jaffna, have worshipped at the Sri Kailasanathar Kovil in Nallur, Jaffna.
 Still it continues in the royal temple during Hindu festivals, the traditional Kodiyettam (flag hoisting), ceremony the royal ceremonies and the first pujas and prayers are offered in remembers of Cinkai Ariyan Cekaracacekaran the founder of the Arya Cakravartti Dynasty.

 The Royal Temple was known as Sri Kailasanathar Kovil and later the name of the temple was changed to Sri Kailasapillaiyar Kovil.
 The Royal Temple is managed and the maintains of the temple is taken care by the Chief Priest Sri K. Kurusamy Sarma Kurukkal and he is the descendant of Sri Gangadhara Iyer of Kashi (Benares) in India.

 It was in 1619 that the Portuguese made their move to conquer Jaffna under Captain-Major Filipe de Oliveira.
 Unfortunately, after the Portuguese had conquered the Kingdom of Jaffna in 1621, all the Royal Palaces and more than 500 Hindu Temples were destroyed and razed to the ground on the explicit orders of Captain-Major Filipe de Oliveira.
 The stones from the foundations were removed in order to construct the Forts and Christian Churches in Jaffna.
 Most of the Hindu temples that were destroyed by the Portuguese were rebuilt and the Royal Temple Sri Kailasapillaiyar Kovil was later modified during the Dutch colonial period.

 (The Coat of Arms belong to the Royal Temple Sri Kailasapillaiyar Kovil.
 The Coat of Arms may not be reproduced, used or published without prior permission of the Royal Temple concerned).